da21510/avl.github.io/engineering/performance_review.md

 ---
 layout: default
-title: Performance Review
+title: 績效評估
-description: Defining engineering excellence
+description: Performance Review
 ---

 Performance reviews are done **monthly** in order to correct mistakes fast and reward great contribution.
 Performance review results are averaged over the course of a quarter (3 months) to determine promotion, year-end bonuses, stock options, etc.